solidusio/solidus_starter_frontend/README.md

 If Solidus was already installed with solidus_frontend you will have to change all `Spree::Frontend::Config` in `SolidusStarterFrontend::Config`.

+## Usage

+`solidus_starter_frontend` will just install a set of files in your solidus application and let you customize them to jump-start your custom store design.

 ## Development

 For information about contributing to this project please refer to this